Le-JBA/T6/README.md

 You may want to replace the cooling paste, do this now.

-Place the adapter in the flashlight so the holes line up, and make sure the cables go all the way to the top.
+Place the adapter in the flashlight so the holes at the bottom line up with the cutouts in the adapter, and make sure the cables go all the way to the top.

 Place additional cooling paste on the adapter, and then place the MCPCB on top.